The family of Charlotte Jones lit the trees in honor and memory of all those touched by McLeod Hospice.

-McLeod Hospice celebrated its 33rd Annual “A Light for Someone You Love” Tree Lighting Ceremony on Thursday, December 6, at McLeod Regional Medical Center.
+McLeod Hospice celebrated its 34th Annual “A Light for Someone You Love” Tree Lighting Ceremony on Thursday, December 5, at McLeod Regional Medical Center.
 More than 450 people attended the event which raised a record breaking $80,000 to support programs and services provided by McLeod Hospice.

 Proceeds raised through the tree lighting directly benefit McLeod Hospice.
 “The Light for Someone You Love” program is sponsored by the McLeod Health Foundation to directly fund items needed for the McLeod Hospice House, to help patients remain comfortable in their homes, provide bereavement care for families being served as well as others in the community, and to offer the children’s grief support program, Camp Jessie’s Kids.

 McLeod Hospice serves patients in Florence, Darlington, Dillon, Horry, Lee, Marion, Marlboro, Chesterfield, Clarendon, Sumter and Williamsburg counties.

 While the lighted trees will brighten the community this season, the gifts they represent will help bring the light of hope to McLeod Hospice patients and their families all year long.